ministryofjustice/opg-event-store/domains/POAS/events/attorney-started/index.md

 ## Effect

-Sirius can update its progress tracker to say ...
-TBC
+Sirius can update its progress tracker to say that the "Attorney signatures" progress indicator is "in progress".

 <NodeGraph title="Consumer / Producer Diagram" />